stevenwaterman/stevenwaterman.github.io/_posts/2020-02-10-embrace-your-obsessions.md

 It was my first real Tech Talk, and I was well outside my comfort zone.
 It didn't help that everyone kept telling me that Lightning talks are the hardest kind of tech talk!

-I spent 2 days straight preparing for this 3 minute talk, which I titled `How to solve Minesweeper in 3 minutes`.
+I spent 2 days straight preparing for this 3 minute talk, which I titled <code>How to solve Minesweeper in 3 minutes</code>.
 It paid off though - I finished perfectly on time, and the audience really enjoyed it.
 One member of the audience enjoyed it so much that I was invited to give a longer version at the local meetup, [NE:Tech](https://www.meetup.com/NE-Tech/events/267298193/).